chaosvolt/cdda-arcana-mod/GAME_BALANCE.md

 Notes on the properties listed for each type of spell:
 * Energy Cost is self-explanatory, how much of its primary casting resource it consumes per cast.
 This will always be halved at maximum level, regardless of the type of spell.
-* Spell Exertion is a secondary effect specific to Magic Signs.
-Basically it adds a secondary fatigue cost, as stamina-costing is otherwise something players could spam with impunity.
+* Spell Exertion is a secondary effect used by Magic Signs and Sanguine Marks.
+Basically it adds a secondary resource cost, as stamina-costing is otherwise something players could spam with impunity, and in the case of Sanguine Marks some characters can potentially render HP-casting trivial too.
 It's explained further below.
-The amount of Magic Sign Exertion given per cast will always be consistent relative to the spell's stamina cost, so it will be halved at max level.
+The amount of Magic Sign Exertion or Draconic Exertion given per cast will always be consistent relative to the spell's energy cost, so it will be halved at max level.
 * Casting Time is how long it takes to cast the spell in moves (effectively centiseconds).
 This will always be halved at max level.
 * Total Damage concerns how much damage offensive spells deal.
 Most attack spells in Arcana are AoE rather than single-target.
 To counterbalance this, the listed damage will be half what the math below says it'd be, with a secondary effect of that spell dealing the other half of the expected damage to a single target, a smaller area, a thin line in the center of a cone, etc. This is also used for Magic Sign: Healing and Magic Sign: Capacitance, two spells that restore a given resource (HP and bionic power).
 * Protective Buffs concern any status effect given by a spell designed to block certain damage types or negate status effects, concerning a range of fairly powerful and useful defensive spells.
 These are generally short-term buffs meant to whether a hazard briefly or tackle a particularly threatening enemy.
-* Duration for other buffs are longer, and cover various other positive status effects that provide primarily a stat increase or some utility purpose.
+* Durations for other buffs are longer, and cover various other positive status effects that provide primarily a stat increase or some utility purpose.
 * Debuff durations concern most status effects intended to affect monsters and hostile NPCs, rendering them less effective for a modest length of time.
 * Short-term debuffs primarily include effects that directly deal constant damage to their target, like On Fire or Corroding.
 This also includes mod_moves spell effects, typically used to paralyze targets.
 Spell effects that give the caster free turns, i.e. a timestop effect, also use this method of duration scaling despite not being a debuff.
 * Duration for summoned monsters is generally much longer than other durations, but never permanent.
 This also covers spell effects designed to create fields as their primary purpose rather than as a side effect, like Magic Sign: Light.